CharlieSwires/submarine-control/README.md

 <p>or type for HD not both: ~/submarine-control/runnerHD.sh</p>
 <p> I put the cd's and chmod's into the .bashrc just so logging in corrects the permissions.</p>
 <p> In the .bashrc you will need: export WATCHDOG_ENABLED="true" if you wish for emergency
-surface on loss of contact.</p>
+surface on loss of contact.
+If you don't want to alter your .bashrc for the watchdog then you can do this in the runner.sh: sudo WATCHDOG_ENABLED="true" java -jar ~/submarine-control/target/submarine-control.jar</p>
-<p> running the runner from .bashrc doesn't work fully: the java works but not the libcam.
+<p> Running the runner from .bashrc doesn't work fully: the java works but not the libcam.
 So you need to SSH in from the PC and run the runner.sh which will kick off the java and libcam.</p>

 Playing the Video Stream